-For patients with burn injuries covering greater than 20% of the adult total body surface area, fluid resuscitation should be initiated in the prehospital setting (54) [III].
-Delayed fluid resuscitation has physiological detrimental consequences when compared with early regimes (55) [III].
+For patients with burn injuries covering greater than 20% of the adult total body surface area, fluid resuscitation should be initiated in the pre-hospital setting (54) [III].
+Delayed fluid resuscitation has physiological detrimental consequences when compared with early fluid regimes (55) [III].
 Under-resuscitation may lead to decreased tissue perfusion, acute renal failure, and death.
-However, administration of excessive fluid volumes can lead to worsening oedema formation, elevated compartment pressures, Acute Respiratory Distress Syndrome (ARDS), and multiple organ dysfunction (56,57,58) [II/III].
-Over-resuscitation however can also have detrimental effects on mortality and morbidity, fluid creep (59) [IV], airway oedema (60) [IV] and abdominal compartment syndrome (61) [III].
+However, over-resuscitation can cause detrimental effects on mortality and morbidity, caused by worsening tissue oedema, airway oedema, elevated compartment pressures (including abdominal compartment syndrome), Acute Respiratory Distress Syndrome (ARDS), and multiple organ dysfunction (56 - 61) [II/III/IV].

 Many fluid resuscitation regimes have been described, based upon accurate TBSA, weight and age.
-Ideally, fluid administration should be guided by monitoring for adequate rates of urine output (Adults: 0.3 - 1ml/kg/hr; Children: 1 - 1.5ml/kg/hr), but this is not feasible within most pre-hospital care settings.
+Ideally, fluid administration should be guided by monitoring for adequate rates of urine output (Adults: 0.3 - 1ml/kg/hr; Children: 1 - 1.5ml/kg/hr), but this is not feasible in most pre-hospital care settings.
 Frequently there is overestimation of burn TBSA, yet an under-resuscitation of burns patients (62) [III].

-The use of a threshold method for fluid administration rates is recommended for pre-hospital settings, which requires an estimation of TBSA, age & weight only (see Figure 1) (63) [II].
+The use of a threshold method for fluid administration rates is recommended for prehospital settings, which requires an estimation of TBSA, age & weight only (see Figure 1) (63) [II].
 Accurate documentation of fluid volumes administered should be handed over to the hospital team caring for the patient, in order to optimise ongoing resuscitation.

 Fluid resuscitation is indicated for children with greater than 20% TBSA burns.
 This is recommended to align with the adult guidance to minimise uncertainty and optimise fluid resuscitation.
-Fluid resuscitation remains weight based.
+Fluid resuscitation is weight based.
 In the absence of accurate body weight then estimation, by age, may be calculated.
 This should begin promptly, be accurately recorded and monitored in its titration.
-Fluid resuscitation for paediatric patients should optimally be highest sodium content fluid (0.9% Saline) if available.
+Fluid resuscitation for paediatric patients should optimally be using crystalloid fluid with higher sodium content (0.9% Sodium Chloride) if available.

-Ideally, fluid resuscitation should be performed with warmed intravenous fluid and thus should be administered by the use of pre-hospital in-line fluid warmer devices.
-Oral fluid administration is a potential route for rehydration, but should be reserved for awake patients with only moderate burns (64) [IV].
+Ideally, fluid resuscitation should be performed with warmed intravenous fluid and administered via in-line fluid warmer devices.

+Oral fluid administration is a potential route for rehydration, but should be reserved for awake patients with minor burns (64) [IV].